Crafity/crafity-config/README.md

       }
     }

-Save this configuration to a file called **config.json**.
+Save this configuration to a file called **config.json** and place it in the root of your application.
+Of course another name and path can be used as well, but that needs to be specified explicitly (see API section).

 ##The code
-To load this configuration use the following JS code.
+To load the config.json data use the following JS code.

     // Require the crafity config module
     var configuration = require('crafity-config');